Lu-Kangkai/Lu-Kangkai.github.io/_pages/about.md

 ---
 permalink: /
-title: "About"
+title: "About me"
-author_profile: true
+excerpt: "About me"
+author_profile:true
 redirect_from:
-  - "/wordpress/"
+  - "/about/"
-  - "/wordpress/index.html"
+  - "/about.html"
 ---

-{% include base_path %}

 As a sophomore at Zhoukou Normal University, Lu Kangkai has achieved outstanding performance in competitions, practical activities and academic studies, with strong comprehensive abilities.